 Delegated Print User Story "As a Delegate , I can print for other users (delegators) and entities, so that costs are charged to individual delegators, delegator groups and shared accounts."
-"As a Print Job Creator, I can act as Delegate for another entity, so that costs are charged to a shared account."
-"As a Job Ticket Creator, I can create a Personal Print, and act as Delegate and Delegator at the same time."
-"As a Job Ticket Operator, I can release or cancel the Job Ticket."
-"As an Operator, I can cancel a pending Print Job in CUPS."
-Preconditions Delegated Print is enabled . • Delegated Print with PaperCut is disabled. • Job is printed as Job Ticket , or in Non-secure or Authenticated (Hold or Direct) Print Mode.
-Process 1.
-Delegate creates Delegated Print Job.
-2. Delegate prints the job.
+"As a Print Job Creator, I can act as Delegate for another entity, so that costs are charged to a shared account "As a Job Ticket Creator, I can create a Personal Print, and act as Delegate and Delegator at "As a Job Ticket Operator, I can release or cancel the Job Ticket."
+"As an Operator , I can cancel a pending Print Job in CUPS."
+Preconditions • Delegated Print is enabled . • Delegated Print with PaperCut is disabled .